Surprisingly Simple Semi-Supervised Domain Adaptation with Pretraining and Consistency: Results on Office and Office-Home

 \section{Results on Office and Office-Home}

+Office-Home \cite{venkateswara2017Deep} is a dataset with 65 categories of objects found in typical office and home environments.
+It has 4 different visual domains (Art, Clipart, Product, and Real), and we evaluate our methods on all 12 different adaptation scenarios.
+The 4 domains have close to 3800 images on average.
+Office \cite{saenko2010adapting} dataset has objects of 31 different categories in 3 different domains---amazon, webcam and dslr, with approx. 2800, 800 and 500 images respectively.
+Following \cite{saito2019semi} we evaluated only on the 2 cases with amazon as the target domain, since the other two domains have a lot fewer images.

-Table \ref{tab:office_home_all} shows the results of PAC on the different scenarios of Office-Home, the average accuracy over all these scenarios was also reported in Table \ref{tab:office_home_small}.
+Table \ref{tab:office_home_all} shows the results of PAC on the different scenarios of Office-Home, the average accuracy over all these scenarios was also reported in Table 3 in the main paper.
 Table \ref{tab:office_all} shows the accuracy of PAC on two scenarios of Office.
 We see that PAC performs comparably to state of the art.
 It lags behind a little in the 1-shot scenarios as compared to 3-shot ones.